Hashmozy/date-cal/README.md

-# A Simple Javascript Date Calculator
+# A Simple Javascript Age Calculator

 This project was created to demostrate the use of jaascript functions for Dom manupilation.